nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  31/07/2023 : increased he number of iteraions to 10K and decreased the limit step erased an error that appeared when plotting more than 20 datasets
   -  29/07/2023 : added the possibility to select which column to read if the data files have more columns or if the frequency is not in the first column
   -  28/07/2023 : added the possibility to read custom definition files.
   -  16/06/2023 : after loading a datafile, the first dataset is selected automatically.